firehydrant/terraform-provider-firehydrant/docs/guides/runbooks_attachment_rule.md

 ```

-When using the above data attributes we can create something like the rule below where given an `incident_assigned_roles` has the role assigned of `Commander` or `Communication` then attach this runbook.
+Using the above data, we can create something like the rule below which specifies that the runbook should be attached when `incident_assigned_roles` has the role assigned of `Commander` or `Communication`.

 ```hcl
 attachment_rule = jsonencode({